Hodobox/autodragonsweeper/docs/README.md

 Once we spot the Wizard, we can also tell that all unrevealed tiles surrounding him are Big Slimes.

 So firstly, because Big Slimes are always together, after we spot one, we can rule them out from any tile that is far away from it.
 The most distant pair of Big Slimes is separated by a distance of sqrt(5).
-So, rule out BigSlimes from tiles further than that from the one we found.
+So, rule out Big Slimes from tiles further than that from the one we found.

 Secondly, a Big Slime always cross-neighbors another Big Slime.
 Slightly more strongly, a Big Slime not on the edge must have 2 Big Slime neighbors,